microsoft/TypeScript/doc/spec.md

 }
 ```

-the inferred type of ‘d’ is string.
+the inferred type of 'd' is string.

 In the example